-Jenae Holtz presented the D/M Charter SELPA Professional Learning Summary.
-She said regional trainings continue to be provided virtually and there have been 111 participants year-to-date for D/M Charter SELPA.
-Jenae said trainings can also be provided as on-sites and asked for Heidi Chavez to be contacted for any trainings that are needed.
+Renee Garcia presented the D/M Charter SELPA Professional Learning Summary.
+She said there were 160 participants at December trainings and the year-to-date participants for D/M SELPA.

-Jenae said the Community Advisory Committee (CAC) meeting is scheduled for February 18, 2021 5:00pm-6:30pm.
-Jenae reiterated each LEA must has a representative in attendance at the business portion of the meeting 5:00pm-5:30pm.
+Renee shared Community Advisory Committee (CAC) meeting is scheduled for February 18, 2021 5:00pm-6:30pm.
+Renee said each LEA must has a representative in attendance at the business portion of the meeting 5:00pm-5:30pm.
 She asked the committee members to encourage parents to attend the training 5:30pm-6:30pm as the topic is Occupational and Physical Therapy Tips and Tricks in the Home: Fine Motor, Visual Motor, Gross Motor, and Positioning.
-Jenae said the presenters are excellent and it will be valuable to both parents and teachers.